Rights groups take French racial profiling case to top body

 The prime minister’s office and the justice and interior ministries were initially served notice of the suit in late January — the first step in a two-stage process in a French class-action case.
 The law gave them four months to open talks with the NGOs on how to meet their demands for change within the police, before the matter could go before a court.

-Dead silence was the response, which is why the groups took the case to the Council of State.
+Those who brought the action contend it is in the interest of authorities, including law enforcement, to improve the notoriously poor relationship between police and youth in some neighborhoods.

-Antoine Lyon-Caen, the lead lawyer in the case, called the government silence “humiliating” for racial profiling victims.
+Antoine Lyon-Caen, the lead lawyer in the case, said it is the first time a class-action suit against the French state is going before the Council of State.
+He called the government silence “humiliating” for racial profiling victims.

+“Lots of people suffer from these practices and the government didn’t even feel a need to say something,” he said in an interview.

-Issa Coulibaly, head of Pazapas, a youth association in eastern Paris involved in the suit, said the official silence is in keeping with “institutional denial” of the problem.
+Coulibaly said the official silence is in keeping with “institutional denial” of the problem.
+But he said this next legal step is a new dose of hope for change.

-“It confirms this contempt, this lack of consideration for a part of the citizenry subjected to this,” he said.
-Coulibaly, a 41-year-old Black man, said he was subjected to numerous undue ID checks starting at the age of 14.
+Children as young as 10 can be checked if they are Black or perceived as of Arab descent, said Coulibaly, a 41-year-old Black man who said he was subjected to numerous undue ID checks starting at the age of 14.

+“It’s a reality for all working class neighborhoods and a reality for the poor and where there are people of immigrant origin,” he said.

-French courts have found the state guilty racial profiling in identity checks in the past.
+French courts have found the state guilty of racial profiling in identity checks in the past, most recently in June when a Paris appeals court ruled that discrimination was behind police ID checks on three high school students of color at a train station in 2017.
+The court convicted the French state of a “grave fault” and ordered reparations paid.